TheIconfactory/Tapestry/Documentation/API.md

 #### attachments: Array of Attachment

-Up to four media attachments for the content.
+Media attachments for the content.
 See below.

 _NOTE:_ Media attachments will be automatically created when inline images are used in the HTML of the `content` property unless the `providesAttachments` configuration parameter is set to true.